GameServerManagers/LinuxGSM-Docs/Rust.md

 The log will be called game-{FULL-CURRENT-DATE}.log to not be erased on every restart.
 Upon a server start (or restart), this log will be moved to log/server and a new one will be created.
 This is a workaround for the crappy default log management in Rust.

+Note : The Rust console is pretty useless under Linux.
+You'll have to use an RCON tool and/or watch your logs.

 7) Install Oxide